openshift/infrastructure-provider-onboarding-guide/docs/certification/index.md

 ### Troubleshooting

+#### Information Gathering

-Using the _status_ command above will provide a high level overview but more information is needed to troubleshoot a problem with the provider certification tool or why you aren’t able to pass all certification checks.
+Using the _status_ command will provide a high level overview but more information is needed to troubleshoot a problem with the provider certification tool or why you aren’t able to pass all certification checks.
 A Must Gather from the cluster and Inspection of sonobuoy namespace is the best way to start troubleshooting:

 ```sh
 oc adm must-gather